-The Bureau of Ocean Energy Management ("BOEM"), a subsidiary bureau of the United States Department of the Interior, directly oversees development of renewable energy projects on the Outer Continental Shelf.9 BOEM is assisted in its regulatory oversight mission by the Bureau of Safety and Environmental Enforcement, "the lead federal agency charged with improving safety and ensuring environmental protection related to the offshore energy industry, primarily oil and gas, on the U.S. Outer Continental Shelf"10 (Bureau of Safety and Environmental Enforcement, 2018).
+The Bureau of Ocean Energy Management ("BOEM"), a subsidiary bureau of the United States Department of the Interior, directly oversees development of renewable energy projects on the Outer Continental Shelf.
+BOEM is assisted in its regulatory oversight mission by the Bureau of Safety and Environmental Enforcement, "the lead federal agency charged with improving safety and ensuring environmental protection related to the offshore energy industry, primarily oil and gas, on the U.S. Outer Continental Shelf" (Bureau of Safety and Environmental Enforcement, 2018).

-FIGURE 1: BOEM OFFSHORE WIND ENERGY COMMERCIAL LEASING PROCESS
+FIGURE 1: BOEM OFFSHORE WIND ENERGY COMMERCIAL LEASING PROCESS (BOEM, 2017c)

-(BOEM, 2017c)

-- 4 43 U.S.C. § 1301, et seq.
+4 43 U.S.C. § 1301, et seq.

-- 5 For the Gulf Coasts of Texas and Florida, this distance is "three marine leagues" (about 9 nautical miles)

 - 6 43 U.S.C. § 1331, et seq.

 - 7 43 U.S.C. § 1337(p)(1)(C).

-- 8 30 C.F.R. § 585
+- 8 30 C.F.R. § 585.

-- 9 See Appendix 1 for an illustration of areas of the Outer Continental Shelf along the Atlantic Coast that may see offshore wind development

-- 10 Prior to 2011, the Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement formed a single combined entity called the "Bureau of Ocean Energy Management, Regulation and Enforcement."
+10 Prior to 2011, the Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement formed a single combined entity called the "Bureau of Ocean Energy Management, Regulation and Enforcement."

+For the Gulf Coasts of Texas and Florida, this distance is "three marine leagues" (about 9 nautical miles).

+See Appendix 1 for an illustration of areas of the Outer Continental Shelf along the Atlantic Coast that may see offshore wind development.

 BOEM's offshore wind energy program proceeds in four phases: planning and analysis, leasing, site assessment, and construction and operations (BOEM, 2017c).
-The horizontal arrow across the bottom of Figure 1 denotes BOEM's continuous interaction, throughout all phases of the development process, with Intergovernmental Renewable Energy Task Forces.11 The task forces serve as forums to coordinate planning, educate about BOEM's processes, and exchange scientific and other information (BOEM, 2018l).
+The horizontal arrow across the bottom of Figure 1 denotes BOEM's continuous interaction, throughout all phases of the development process, with Intergovernmental Renewable Energy Task Forces.
+The task forces serve as forums to coordinate planning, educate about BOEM's processes, and exchange scientific and other information (BOEM, 2018l).
 These task forces are intended to promote partnerships and facilitate the exchange of information between representatives from federally recognized tribes, federal agencies, states, and local governments.
 Task forces have helped identify Wind Energy Areas, and have "provided early identification of, and steps towards resolving, potential conflicts" (BOEM, 2017c).

-In February 2018, BOEM published a report, entitled "Strengthening the Intergovernmental Renewable Energy Task Forces," which identifies the task forces as a "key mechanism" shaping BOEM's offshore renewable energy development process (BOEM, 2018l).
+In February 2018, BOEM published a report, entitled "Strengthening the Intergovernmental Renewable Energy Task Forces," which identifies the task forces as a "key mechanism" shaping BOEM's offshore renewable energy development process (BOEM, 2018I).
 This report also pinpoints five action items to further enhance task force efficacy:

-- Strengthen task force dialogs to improve the quality and depth of discussions; - Integrate regional perspectives into the state task forces; - Customize post-leasing task forces by working with states; - Enhance stakeholder engagement by building on and expanding the task force approach; - Increase transparency of decision making (BOEM, 2018l).
+- Strengthen task force dialogs to improve the quality and depth of discussions; - Integrate regional perspectives into the state task forces; - Customize post-leasing task forces by working with states; - Enhance stakeholder engagement by building on and expanding the task force approach; - Increase transparency of decision making (BOEM, 2018I).